umardev0/messageboard/Readme.md

 $ ./bash.sh
 ```
 Wait for success messages to appear before using the services.

 **Note:** Everything was tested on macOS Mojave.
-Make appropraote changes if required to run bash script on windows 10.
+Make appropriate changes if required to run bash script on windows 10.

 ## Usage
 Once the services are running by either installation method, you can use them by following methods.